 - Postural drainage of the lungs.
 These are special exercises or treatments for the lungs that are used in cases where frequent infections have led to scarring in the lung.
 Postural drainage may help with lung infections and removing secretions.

 Infections, and the results of those infections, are the greatest complication of CVID.
 With correct treatment, the number and severity of infections should be reduced.
 Adults with CVID have an increased risk of developing cancer.

 CVID is a lifelong health problem that can lead to a reduced ability to fight infections.
 The current therapies can reduce the number and severity of infections.
-But it is important to help your child avoid infections and wash their hands often with soap and water.
+It's important to help your child stay out of situations that have a greater risk for infection.
+Have them wash their hands often with soap and water.
 Include your healthcare provider in the discussion about school attendance and after-school activities.
 Most children are able to take part in all activities.
-But they may need to not do some activities when the risk for infection is higher.
-It is also important that you work closely with a specialist who is familiar with CVID and the newest treatments.
+But they should use caution.
+They should not do activities when the risk for infection is higher.
+It's also important that you work closely with a specialist who is familiar with CVID and the newest treatments.